MILVLG/rosita/docs/finetune.md

 </tr>
 </table>

-### RefCOCOpuls
+### RefCOCO+

-The following script run the finetuning on the `train` split of RefCOCOplus.
+The following script run the finetuning on the `train` split of RefCOCO+.
 ```bash
 bash scripts/train-rec-refcoco+.sh
 ```

-As the training stage complete, you may run the following script to run evaluation on the `val/testA/testB` split of RefCOCOplus.
+As the training stage complete, you may run the following script to run evaluation on the `val/testA/testB` split of RefCOCO+.
 ```bash
 bash scripts/test-rec-refcoco+.sh
 ```